forrest79/phpgsql-phpstan/readme.md

 }
 ```

-Use `DbRow` pseudotype whenever you want, params, returns, vars...
+Use `DbRow` pseudo-type whenever you want, params, returns, vars...

 To set only this extension use: